When you buy with our links, we may earn a commission. See how we work with brands

 • Returns are free, but exchanges cost $49

-• Moderate bounce is good for sex, but not great
+• Moderate bounce is good for sex, but could be better

 Our Verdict